Streckfus Steamers: Family history

 John Streckfus married Theresa Bartemeier in 1880.
 Theresa bore nine children, and all of the surviving children worked on the riverboats.
 Balthazar had been commuting from Edgington to his shop in Rock Island.
 His sons built a house for him in the late-1860s to facilitate a shorter journey to work.
 The Streckfus House still stands at 908 4th Avenue (as of October 2017), and the brick Italianate house has been designated as a Rock Island Landmark.

 John and Theresa Streckfus had four sons who were later licensed as captains: Joseph Leo (1887–1960), Roy Michael (1888–1968), John Nicholas (1891–1948), and Verne Walter (1895–1984).
 Joseph took over Streckfus Steamers in 1925 after the death of his father.
 Of this second Streckfus generation, he also was the most engaged with the music side of the business.

-There are at least two descendants of the Streckfus family who are active as river boat captains, at least through 2005.
+There are at least four descendants of the Streckfus family who are active as river boat captains, at least through 2005.
 At that time, Captain Lisa Streckfus piloted the Delta Queen on the Mississippi River.
-She is the daughter of riverboat captain, Bill Streckfus, and great-granddaughter of the family's first riverboat captain, John Streckfus Sr. Lisa's cousin, Sister Mary Manthey, is also a Mississippi River steamboat captain.
+She is the daughter of riverboat captain, Bill Streckfus, and great-granddaughter of the family's first riverboat captain, John Streckfus Sr. Lisa's cousin, "Sister" Joy "Mary" Manthey, is also a Mississippi River steamboat captain.
+Troy Manthey, who runs a dining boat business in Tampa, Florida with paddle boat operations on the Mississippi, and Brian Bristol, both nephews of Joy Manthey, are also active on the River.
+Joy, Troy Manthey and Brian Bristol are all descended from Anna Streckfus.